galosaimi/rover-control-xbox/README.md

 # Rover Control via Xbox Controller

 This repository contains the modified code for controlling a rover using an Xbox controller.
 The original code was developed by Rover Robotics and published as open-source before it was removed from their GitHub page.
-This version includes adjustments to fix performance issues and ensure smoother operation.
+This version includes adjustments to fix performance issues and ensure smoother operation. <br>